dmstats(8) — Linux manual page

 queue_ticks

-completion, I/O merge, or read of these stats by the
+tion, I/O merge, or read of these stats by the number of

-number of I/Os in progress multiplied by the number of
+I/Os in progress multiplied by the number of milliseconds

-milliseconds spent doing I/O since the last update of this
+spent doing I/O since the last update of this field.
+This

-field.
-This can provide an easy measure of both I/O
+can provide an easy measure of both I/O completion time

 read_ticks